garris/BackstopJS/README.md

 BackstopJS automates visual regression testing of your responsive web UI by comparing DOM screenshots over time.

+**Features:**

+- Plays nice with multiple config files
+- Simulate user interactions with CasperJS scripts
+- Fast inline-CLI reports
+- Detailed in-browser reports
-**Features:** Plays nice with multiple config files – Simulate user interactions with CasperJS scripts – Fast inline-CLI reports – detailed in-browser reports – CI Integration with JUnit reports – Test html5 elements like webfonts and flexbox – also plays nice with source control share your gold master with your team.
+- CI Integration with JUnit reports
+- Test html5 elements like webfonts and flexbox
+- Also plays nice with source control share your gold master with your team.

 ## Version 2.0 is released!